-All of our lodging properties (with the exception of the Onera Joint Venture property) operate under franchise agreements with major hotel franchisors.
-The terms of our franchise agreements generally range from 10 to 20 years with various extension provisions.
-Each franchisor receives franchise fees ranging from 2% to 6% of each hotel property's gross revenue, and some agreements require that we pay marketing fees of up to 4% of gross revenue.
-In addition, some of these franchise agreements require that we deposit a percentage of the hotel property's gross revenue, generally not more than 5%, into a reserve fund for capital expenditures.
+All of our lodging properties (with the exception of the Onera Property and the Nordic Lodge - Steamboat Springs, CO) operate under franchise agreements with major hotel franchisors.
+The terms of our franchise agreements generally range from 10 to 30 years with various extension provisions.
+Each franchisor receives franchise fees ranging from 3% to 6% of each hotel property's room revenues, and some agreements require that we pay marketing fees of up to 4% of room revenue.
+In addition, some of these franchise agreements require that we deposit into a reserve fund for capital expenditures up to 5% of the lodging property's gross or room revenues, depending on the franchisor, to ensure that we comply with the franchisor's standards and requirements.
 We also pay fees to our franchisors for services related to reservation and information systems.
-In 2022, 2021, and 2020, we expensed fees related to our franchise agreements of \$47.9 million, \$25.0 million, and \$20.7 million, respectively.
+In 2023, 2022, and 2021, we expensed fees related to our franchise agreements of \$52.6 million, \$47.9 million, and \$25.0 million, respectively.